-If you or the seller of a home you are considering are moving forward with a FSBO sale, a lawyer may also be able to help you with planning, representation, legal advice, paperwork, notarization, and other services such as real estate brokerage.
+If you or the seller of a home you are considering are moving forward with an FSBO sale, a lawyer may also be able to help you with planning, representation, legal advice, paperwork, notarization, and other services.

 Speak to Our Team About Support for Your FSBO Sale

 If you are planning to sell your home on your own without the support of a real estate agent, you should at least consider having someone handle your contracts and legal paperwork so you may feel confident the sale adheres to all laws and best practices.

 At Bogin, Munns & Munns, we have 13 locations throughout Central Florida, or we may be able to meet you at the home or in another convenient location.
 In addition to our main office in Orlando, we have satellite offices in Clermont, Cocoa, Daytona, Gainesville, Kissimmee, Leesburg, Melbourne, Ocala, Orange City, St. Cloud, Titusville, and The Villages.

 You may reach Bogin, Munns & Munns at 407-578-1334.
 We may be able to explain our services and determine how we may be able to help you with the sale of your home through a free consultation.